testIT-WebTester/webtester2-core/documentation/chapters/annotation-post-construct.md

 # @PostConstruct
 This annotation can be added to methods of `Page` or `PageFragment` subclasses.
 Every annotated method will be invoked after an instance of this subclass was initialized.

-These methods are generally used to verify that the correct page is displayed or a fragment has a certain state.
+These methods should be used to verify that the correct page is displayed or the fragment has 'working' state.

-**Constraints:**

-- The invocation order of multiple methods is not deterministic.
+The order in which multiple annotated methods are invoked is not deterministic.
-- Annotated methods must return null and have not arguments.

-## Example for Page
+> Each method should work on it's own and not depend on another method being invoked!

+Since these methods are invoked using reflection, it is not possible to have method arguments!

+As an alternative for `@PostConstruct` the `@Must` annotation can be used on page fragment returning methods.
+For more about that see [@Must](annotation-must.md).

+**Example for page:**
 ```java
 public interface FooPage extends Page {